huggingface/blog/putting_rl_back_in_rlhf_with_rloo.md

 # action='entire completion', reward=-0.2000 (-1 + 0.1 + 0.7)
 ```

 Second, RLOO uses the REINFORCE loss, which basically multiplies the (reward - baseline) by the logprob of actions.
 Here we highlight the differences between per-token REINFORCE loss and the entire completion REINFORCE loss.
-Note that for PPO's loss, we would need to calculate the advantage additionally based on the value model with GAE.
+Note that for PPO's loss, we would need to calculate the advantage additionally based on the value model with [Generalized Advantage Estimation (GAE)](https://arxiv.org/abs/1506.02438).

 ```python
 # ... continue from above